infor-design/enterprise-wc/src/components/ids-process-indicator/README.md

 None, but utilizes the child component (IDS Process Step)[./ids-process-step/README.md] which has `label` and `status` attribute.

+The colored process line will draw to the farthest process step with a non-null status.

 ## Features (With Code Samples)

 A simple process indicator with 3 process steps